Genu Valgum

 Treatments for Genu Valgum:

-1. Observation: In mild cases, especially in children, the condition may improve on its own as they grow.
+1. Observation: In cases, especially in children, the condition may improve on its own as they grow.

 3. Orthotic Devices: Custom-made shoe inserts or braces can help correct alignment.